dojot/docs/source/using-api-interface.rst

   { "temperature" : 10.5, "pressure" : 770 }

-For simplicity's sake, we are not using TLS in these examples.
-Check :doc:`mqtt-tls` for more information on its usage.

 ..
 Note::
     For the rest of the tutorial we will treat as if you are using VerneMQ.